discos/doc/user/medicina/FaultReport.rst

 Fault report
 ************

-Users are required to report all faults and misbehaviors by means of the ticketing system:
+Users are kindly requested to report all faults and misbehaviors by writing to observing@ira.inaf.it

+A ticketing system will be implemented as soon as possible.